-We are a leading healthcare recoveries and data analytics company.
-We focus on the Medicare, Medicaid and commercial insurance spaces.
-We are disrupting the antiquated healthcare reimbursement system, using data and analytics to identify and recover improper payments made by Medicare, Medicaid, and Commercial Health Insurers.
+We are a leading healthcare recovery and data analytics company.
+We focus on the Medicare, Medicaid, and commercial insurance spaces.
+We are disrupting the antiquated healthcare reimbursement system, using data and analytics to identify and recover improper payments made by Medicare, Medicaid, and commercial health insurers.